What’s Gut Got to Do With It, The Correlation Between Gut Health and Menopause

 If you’re feeling bloated, gassy, or that maybe your gut has decided it’s on lock-down, then you’re not alone.
 What’s changed in the last ten years to make your stomach hate you?
 You still love it…somewhat…Digestive issues are definitely part of menopause, but what does gut health have to do with it?
 As IF we need another thing to worry about, and worrying makes it worse!
 Grrr…

-First of all, the most common period in one’s life to develop a digestive disease is either immediately following onset of adulthood (usually very early 20’s), or the few years leading up to menopause, known as perimenopause.
+First of all, the most common period in one’s life to develop a digestive disease is either immediately following the onset of adulthood (usually very early 20’s), or the few years leading up to menopause, known as perimenopause.
 This stage typically occurs in the late 30’s to mid-40’s.

 When digestive issues occur around the time of perimenopause, symptoms usually include bloating and excessive gas, which is completely linked to a hormonal imbalance.
 There’s also (eek!) constipation to worry about.
 This, on its own, brings on a whole new set of digestive concerns.
 It’s as if once the ball starts rolling, it will just keep on, gathering speed, until it hits a roadblock.